MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-getting-started.md

    ![img](../../../media/mesh-scripting/getting-started/JITHitBreakpoint.png)

 > [!NOTE]
-> By default, the application will timeout after 2 minutes of inactivity.
+> By default, the application will timeout after two minutes of inactivity.
 To increase this window, set a `"debugTimeoutSecs"` value to your manifest file (ex. `"debugTimeoutSecs": "240"`)

 ## Upload the Environment